compserv/hkn-rails/README.md

 ---------------------
 1) Install <a href = "https://www.virtualbox.org/wiki/Downloads">VirtualBox</a><br>
 2) Install the latest version of <a href = "http://www.vagrantup.com/downloads.html">Vagrant</a><br>
-3) Download a backup of the website from hkn and move it into your copy of hkn-rails<br>
+3) Download a backup of the website from hkn (<tt>/var/www/hkn-rails/db/backups/</tt>) and move it into your copy of hkn-rails.
+See section below on making backups if you want a current one.<br>
 4) <tt>cd hkn-rails</tt><br>
 5) <tt>vagrant up</tt><br>
 If Vagrant gives you an error along the lines of "The guest machine entered an invalid state...", try to start the VM from VirtualBox.
 If VirtualBox gives you the error "VT-x is not available...", do the following:<br>